Generic selectors

 Phil Foden is the most successful recent Man City Academy graduate | Photo by Icon Sport

-Opened on 8 December 2014, it was built on 80 acres of land, with the promise to cater for over 400 youth players a year.
-The first matches were played on 14 December by students of the Manchester Metropolitan University.
+Opened on December 8, 2014, it was built on 80 acres of land with the promise to cater for over 400 youth players each year.
+The first games were played on December 14 by students of the Manchester Metropolitan University.

 Man City Academy Stadium

-Man City Academy Stadium is a multi-use venue
+Man City's Joie Stadium is a multi-use venue

-The stadium played host to three UEFA Women’s European Champion matches in 2022, for Group D (Belgium vs Iceland, Italy vs Iceland, and Italy vs Belgium).
-All the games nearly reached 4,000 attendees.
+The stadium played host to three UEFA Women’s European Championship fixtures in 2022, for Group D (Belgium vs. Iceland, Italy vs. Iceland, and Italy vs. Belgium).
+All three matches reached close to 4,000 attendees.

 It also hosted some World Rugby Under-20 Championships games back in 2016.